CLAUDE.md vs SOUL.md vs SKILL.md: Three Competing Standards for AI Agent Identity

-If you've started using AI coding agents or AI assistants in your business, you've probably run into a problem: your agent doesn't know anything about you.
+If you've started using AI coding agents or AI assistants in your business — and 2026 is the year that's really taking off — you've probably run into a problem: your agent doesn't know anything about you.
 It doesn't know your preferences, your project conventions, your company's voice, or what workflows matter to your business.

 Three standards have emerged to solve this.
 They all use plain markdown files.
 They all live in your project directory.
 And if you've tried to research them, you've probably found the explanations confusing — because most people treat them as interchangeable, and they're not.